tonyYSaliba/Software-Fault-Injector/README.md

 + Enter the number of error injections to be performed

++ After the certain timeout the output will be printed

 ### Debugging by entering the lines
-+ Enter the name of the program that you want to debug, you enter `stack_unwinding`
++ Enter the name of the program that you want to debug, you enter `stack_unwinding.cpp`

-+ Then Enter Line1 and Line2
++ Then choose two lines for injecting, enter the line number for Line1 and Line2

-+ you should enter the injection type and number of injections
++ You should enter the injection type (**opcode, data, register**)

++ Enter the number of injections

 ### Output